-- there has been a misunderstanding which can be explained sympathetically to the alleged victim with advice to the alleged bully - the complaint is justified in whole or in part, and further action will be needed (see Range of Action, below). - If the case is investigated by a DDSL it will be reported to the DSL.
+- 8.5 there has been a misunderstanding which can be explained sympathetically to the alleged victim - 8.6 with advice to the alleged bully - 8.7 the complaint is justified in whole or in part, and further action will be needed (see Range of Action, below).

-Serious incident: If the Designated Person believes that serious bullying behaviour has occurred involving a student or has recurred after warnings have been given to the "bully" they will then:

-- interview the alleged victim, bully and any witnesses separately, in order to establish the facts of the case.
-They may decide to ask another senior member of staff to be present; and - send a summary of their findings to the Head and other relevant staff.
+Serious incident: If the Designated Person believes that serious bullying behaviour has occurred involving a student or has recurred after warnings have been given to the "bully" he / she will then: interview the alleged victim, bully and any witnesses separately, in order to establish the facts of the case.
+He / she may decide to ask another senior member of staff to be present; and send a summary of his / her findings to the Head and other relevant staff.